-- WHOIS query rate limits: All access to whois data will be query rate limited on a per-IP-address basis (for IPv4) and a per-prefix basis (for IPv6), with a daily limit of 25 WHOIS queries per IP address/prefix.
+- WHOIS query rate limits: All access to WHOIS data will be query rate limited on a per-IP-address basis (for IPv4) and a per-prefix basis (for IPv6), with a daily limit of 25 WHOIS queries per IP address/prefix.
 Once this limit is reached, the WHOIS server responds with a relevant notification message instead of the standard WHOIS answer (The query limits may be reviewed and adapted by the Registry operator from time to time).
 IP-Ranges of accredited registrars (and other IP-ranges, eg. ICANN itself, UDRP and URS service providers etc) will be excluded from those rate limiting measures.
 This will allow legitimate usage of the service while at the same time make it very difficult to harvest data on a large scale. - Email/Phone/Fax privacy: The EPP implementation of the "contact" object provides a mechanism that allows a registrar to define whether or not the "email", "phone", and "fax" fields of the contact object shall be publicly disclosed (i.e. "contact:disclose" element).
 The registry will set these fields to "do not disclose" by default, however, registrars can modify this setting via the normal EPP command stream.
 When a flag for a certain field is set to "do not disclose", the respective field will be omitted from anonymous WHOIS outputs, providing a minimum level of privacy to registrants.
-To allow for various business processes, IP Ranges of accredited registrars (and other IP-ranges as needed, eg. ICANN itself, UDRP and URS service providers) will still need to see the full data set, including those fields marked as "do not disclose". - WHOIS monitoring: The WHOIS service will be monitored in order to identify unusual activity on the interface
+To allow for various business processes, IP Ranges of accredited registrars (and other IP-ranges as needed, eg. ICANN itself, UDRP and URS service providers) will still need to see the full data set, including those fields marked as "do not disclose".

+WHOIS monitoring: The WHOIS service will be monitored in order to identify unusual activity on the interface

 The countermeasures above provide a well-balanced compromise between the requirements to provide access to WHOIS data and the basic data protection rights of registrants.

-More information about the WHOIS service provided by the registry is contained in its contract with ICANN.
+II.
 EPP Interface Abuse

-The EPP interfaces of the Registry are heavily firewalled, are only accessible from IP-ranges of accredited registrars and are protected by EPP authentication mechanisms.
+As described in the answers to the SRS, EPP and security questions (Question 24, 25 and 30, respectively in the .VERSICHERUNG gTLD Application), the EPP interfaces of the Registry are heavily firewalled, are only accessible from IP-ranges of ICANN accredited registrars and are protected by EPP authentication mechanisms.
 As such, abuse of those interfaces (such as DDoS, brute-force attacks against username/password combinations etc) can only be performed from networks of parties with which the Registry Operator has a legal agreement.
 Additionally, EPP interfaces are rate-limited at the network layer.